solana-foundation/developer-content/content/courses/program-security/signer-auth.md

 })
 ```

-Run `anchor test` to see that both transactions will complete successfully.
+Run `anchor test` to confirm that both transactions will be completed
+successfully.

 ```bash
 signer-authorization